 The holiday season, with its numerous get-togethers, is conducive to the spread of germs and can therefore cause difficulties for the immune system.
 Viruses and bacteria take advantage of these opportunities to contaminate others.
 This is why many people get to January with an infection—and its unpleasantness.

 Cold, flu, and gastroenteritis are typical examples of viral infections that strike in January.
 COVID-19 has been added to the list of infections to be avoided.
-Bronchitis, sinusitis and pneumonia are respiratory infections caused by bacteria.
+Bronchitis, sinusitis and pneumonia are respiratory infections often caused by bacteria.
 If you are lucky enough not to be affected by one at the moment, you can still rely on well-known health measures (e.g. handwashing, physical distancing and reduced contact) to keep these microbes at bay.

 If you have an infection causing symptoms such as fever, nasal congestion, runny nose, coughing, sore throat, nausea, vomiting or diarrhea, your pharmacist can recommend ways to relieve them.
 He/she can also help you to assess the situation and decide if a doctor's visit is necessary.

 Dietary excesses, too much alcohol, and a lack of sleep are all predisposing factors associated with headaches.
 Moreover, if you have spent your Holiday break skiing, skating or playing outside with your children, you may also feel muscle or joint pain.
 It can be difficult to kick off the new year when you are experiencing pain.